 Elevated risk of death at low levels of use, and risk increases with number of pills taken

-A recent study evaluated the relationship between hypnotic drug use and risk of death in a large sample of over 30,000 American adults.
+A study evaluated the relationship between hypnotic drug use and risk of death in a large sample of over 30,000 American adults.
 For participants taking any hypnotic drug, the elevated risk of death was substantial, and it was dose-dependent: the more pills taken, the higher the risk of death.
 Compared to no hypnotic drugs, even those in the lowest level of use (averaging 8 pills per year) more than tripled their risk of death within the 2.5-year follow-up period.

 |Use of hypnotic drugs:||Increased risk of death compared to non-users:||Increased risk of cancer compared to non-users:|